michelin/kstreamplify/README.md

 ProcessingResult.fail(e, value, "Something went wrong...");
 ```

 Use `TopologyErrorHandler#catchErrors()` to catch and route failed records to the DLQ topic.
-A healthy stream is returned and can be further processed as needed.
+It returns a healthy stream that can be further processed as needed.

-#### Processor API
+##### Processor API

 ```java
 @Component